This post may contain Affiliate Links. Please see my Disclaimer for more details.

 If you love biscuits but struggle to make them from scratch, then this buttermilk biscuit recipe is for you!
 These biscuits are ready in just 20 minutes.

-I take biscuits very seriously, and I'm about to share a very easy recipe that you can keep in your family for generations with your unique twist and additions.
+I take biscuits very seriously, and I'm about to share a straightforward recipe that you can keep in your family for generations with your unique twist and additions.

 One of my fondest food memories is my dad whipping up homemade biscuits from scratch and serving them buttered with sugar cane syrup.

-As of today, every time I make this recipe for buttermilk biscuits when I eat them with sugar cane syrup, it takes me right back to being a three-year-old kid dangling his feet from the chair in biscuit bliss.
+As of today, every time I make this recipe for buttermilk biscuits and eat them with sugar cane syrup, I am transported back to being a three-year-old kid dangling his feet from the chair in biscuit bliss.

 If you are looking for an easy buttermilk biscuit recipe, you have come to the right place!
-This recipe only requires seven ingredients, and you possibly already have six in your home right now.
+This recipe only requires seven ingredients, and you may already have six in your home.
+No shortening is used in these biscuits; they still produce tender buttermilk biscuits.

 What are Buttermilk Biscuits?

-Biscuits are a quick bread that consists of all-purpose flour, milk, baking powder, baking soda, sugar, salt, and butter.
-They are often served during breakfast or on the side for dinner.
+Biscuits are quick breads made from all-purpose flour, milk, baking powder, baking soda, sugar, salt, and butter.
+They are often served for breakfast or on the side for dinner.
 Biscuits can be sweet or savory and may be prepared in various ways.

 Biscuit is a French word for any dry, sweet, or savory flat cake.
-The phrase likely originated for twice-baked cakes (bis=twice and cuit=cooked).
+The phrase likely originated from twice-baked cakes (bis = twice and cuit = cooked).

-Biscuits are very close to their cousin scones, but scones contain eggs which makes them richer than biscuits.
-The theory is that the British brought scones with them to America but could not find all the ingredients needed for a scone and substituted some ingredients to create a biscuit.
+Biscuits are very similar to their cousin scones, but scones contain eggs, which makes them richer than biscuits.
+The theory is that the British brought scones to America but could not find all the ingredients needed for a scone and substituted some ingredients to create a biscuit.

 Key Ingredients

-Here are the main ingredients you need to whip up a batch of homemade buttermilk biscuits.
+Here are the main ingredients to whip up a batch of homemade buttermilk biscuits.

 Flour